ljw980105/WalletPassGenerator/README.md

     * `wwdrCertificateName`: The pem certificate for Apple Worldwide Developer Relations.
 See [this](https://www.raywenderlich.com/2855-beginning-passbook-in-ios-6-part-1-2#toc-anchor-011) for how to get one.
     * `assets`: The file names of assets (excluding `pass.json`, `manifest.json` and `signature`).
 See [this](https://www.raywenderlich.com/2855-beginning-passbook-in-ios-6-part-1-2#toc-anchor-005) for all possible assets to provide.

-* After calling this method, a `.pkpass` file should appear at the given url.
+* After calling this method, a `.pkpass` file should appear at the given url, and be returned with the above method.

 ### Thanks for stopping by!